twosharprocks/Cybersecurity-Resources/04-Cryptography.md

 [“Security Level”](https://en.wikipedia.org/wiki/Security_level) is the strength of the [cryptographic primitive](https://en.wikipedia.org/wiki/Cryptographic_primitive)

-**Plaintext** Information in human-readable form.
+**Plaintext** - Information in human-readable form.

-**Ciphertext** Plaintext message that has been encrypted into an unreadable form
+**Ciphertext** - Plaintext message that has been encrypted into an unreadable form

-**Encryption** The process of converting plaintext to ciphertext.
+**Encryption** - The process of converting plaintext to ciphertext.

-**Decryption** The process of converting ciphertext to plaintext.
+**Decryption** - The process of converting ciphertext to plaintext.

-**Cipher** A method of performing encryption or decryption.
+**Cipher** - A method of performing encryption or decryption.

-**Key** A parameter specifying how plaintext is converted to ciphertext and vice versa.
+**Key** - A parameter specifying how plaintext is converted to ciphertext and vice versa.

-**Caesar Cipher **A type of cipher that shifts the letters in the alphabet by a fixed number.
+**Caesar Cipher** - A type of cipher that shifts the letters in the alphabet by a fixed number.

-**Enigma Cipher** A type of cipher used by Germany in World War II to encrypt messages.
+**Enigma Cipher** - A type of cipher used by Germany in World War II to encrypt messages.

 ## OpenSSL